 Open to all EAST members (or authors whose work is sponsored by an EAST member in good standing).
 The original scientific work must focus on an aspect of injury prevention.
 Interventional studies are preferred.
 Only papers accepted for presentation in the formal oral competition are eligible for the award.
 Other papers may be accepted on the program but would not be eligible for the award.

 - Disclosure Requirement - If an abstract is selected for presentation, the Corresponding Author will be required to complete a disclosure form ON BEHALF OF ALL AUTHORS by the requested deadline.
-Presenting Authors will be required to complete a separate diclosure form.
+Presenting Authors will be required to complete a separate disclosure form.
 Failure to complete this form will result in removal from the program.

 - All abstracts, with the exception of video abstracts, must be submitted in the Objectives-Methods-Results-Conclusions format.
 Abstracts cannot exceed 2,000 characters (characters, not words); spaces are included in the character count.
 A maximum of two images are allowed (these do not count towards the overall character count).
 All images will be displayed on a separate page.

 Title: Enter the title of your abstract in ALL CAPS